W. B. Yeats: Death

 Yeats died at the Hôtel Idéal Beauséjour in Roquebrune-Cap-Martin, near Menton, France, on 28 January 1939, aged 73.
+The cause of his death was heart failure.
 He was buried after a discreet and private funeral at Roquebrune.
 Attempts had been made at Roquebrune to dissuade the family from proceeding with the removal of the remains to Ireland due to the uncertainty of their identity.
 His body had earlier been exhumed and transferred to the ossuary.
-Yeats and his wife, George, had often discussed his death and his express wish was that he be buried quickly in France with a minimum of fuss.
+Yeats and his wife, George, had often discussed his death, and his express wish was that he be buried quickly in France with a minimum of fuss.
 According to George, "His actual words were 'If I die, bury me up there [at Roquebrune] and then in a year's time when the newspapers have forgotten me, dig me up and plant me in Sligo.'"
 In September 1948, Yeats's body was moved to the churchyard of St Columba's Church, Drumcliff, County Sligo, on the Irish Naval Service corvette LÉ Macha.
 The person in charge of this operation for the Irish Government was Seán MacBride, son of Maud Gonne MacBride, and then Minister of External Affairs.